vintasoftware/tapioca-wrapper/docs/source/serializers.rst

 ===========

-Serializers classes are capable of performing serialization and deserialization of data.
+Serializer classes are capable of performing serialization and deserialization of data.

-**Serialization**: is the transformation of data in a native format (in our case Python data types) into a serialized format (eg.: text).
-For example, this could be transforming a native python ``Datetime`` instance containing a date into a string.
+**Serialization** is the transformation of data in a native format (in our case Python data types) into a serialized format (e.g. text).
+For example, this could be transforming a native Python ``Datetime`` instance containing a date into a string.

-**Deserialization**: is the transformation of a data which is in a serialized format (eg.: text) into a native format.
-For example, this could be transforming a string containing a date into a native python ``Datetime`` instance.
+**Deserialization** is the transformation of data in a serialized format (e.g. text) into a native format.
+For example, this could be transforming a string containing a date into a native Python ``Datetime`` instance.

 Usage